 The regulatory requirements that will govern any novel gene therapy product candidates we develop are not entirely clear and may change.
 Within the broader genetic medicine field, very few therapeutic products have received marketing authorization from the FDA, MHRA and EMA.
 Even with respect to more established products that fit into the categories of gene therapies or cell therapies, the regulatory landscape is still developing.
 Regulatory requirements governing gene therapy products and cell therapy products have changed frequently and will likely continue to change in the future.
-Moreover, there is substantial, and sometimes uncoordinated, overlap in those responsible for regulation of existing gene therapy products and cell therapy products, which could impact the timing and cost of any regulatory approval.
+Moreover, there is substantial, and sometimes uncoordinated, overlap in those responsible for regulatory approval.
 For example, in the United States, the FDA has established the Office of Tissues and Advanced Therapies within its Center for Biologics Evaluation and Research, or CBER, to consolidate the review of gene therapy and related products, and the Cellular, Tissue and Gene Therapies Advisory Committee to advise CBER on its review.
 Gene therapy clinical trials are also subject to review and oversight by an institutional biosafety committee, or IBC, and/or an institutional review board, or IRB, which are local institutional committees or boards, as applicable, that review, approve and oversee basic and clinical research conducted at the institution participating in the clinical trial.